PSPDFKit/awesome-pspdfkit/README.md

 ## Android

 - [Android Catalog](https://github.com/PSPDFKit/pspdfkit-android-catalog) - A wide variety of examples what PSPDFKit for Android can do.
 Clone it and play with it.

+## Windows
+- [Using PSPDFKit for Web in WinUI3 app](/windows/pspdfkit-with-winui3/) - Learn how to use web SDK in WinUI3 app or any app that supports WebView2.

+## Cross-Platform

+- [React Native Catalog](https://github.com/PSPDFKit/react-native/tree/master/samples/Catalog) - A diverse range of examples showcasing what PSPDFKit for React Native is capable of.
+Clone the repository and explore its features firsthand.
+- [MAUI Catalog](https://github.com/PSPDFKit/pspdfkit-maui-catalog) - A diverse range of examples showcasing what PSPDFKit for MAUI is capable of.
+Clone the repository and explore its features.
+- [Flutter Sample](https://github.com/PSPDFKit/pspdfkit-flutter/tree/master/example) - Discover a practical example showcasing the power of PSPDFKit for Flutter.
+- [.NET for Android Sample](https://github.com/PSPDFKit/dotnet-pdf-library-for-android/tree/main/samples) - Learn how to use C# Bindings for PSPDFKit for Android.
+- [.NET for iOS Sample](https://github.com/PSPDFKit/dotnet-pdf-library-for-ios/tree/main/Samples) - Learn how to use C# Bindings for PSPDFKit for iOS.